Jackson Hill, Jersey City: Transportation

 A sculpture honoring the legacy of Martin Luther King Jr. is located at the station.
-A plaque installed by New Jersey Transit (NJT) in 2001, honors the Jackson's role in the 19th Century Underground Railroad.
+A plaque installed by New Jersey Transit (NJT) in 2001, honors the Jackson's role in the 19th-century Underground Railroad.

 Bus service is provided by New Jersey Transit bus routes NJT 6, NJT 81 and NJT 87. through Greenville to Merritt Street, with the NJT81 continuing to Bayonne.
 Northbound the NJT6 and NJT87 travel to Journal Square, with the NJT87 continuing through Jersey City Heights to Hudson Place (Hoboken).
 The NJT81 travels through Downtown Jersey City to Exchange Place.
-Service is also provided on Ocean Avenue and Bergen Avenue by A&C Bus Corporation.
+Service is also provided on Ocean Avenue and Bergen Avenue by NJT route 8.